 So actually you should give a career in industry or in public service some serious consideration, and not just treat it as a fallback position.
-You can read the career profiles of PhD researchers who’ve made such a transition on websites such as The Versatile PhD and From PhD to Life (North American profiles) and Beyond the PhD and Vitae (UK profiles).
+You can read the career profiles of researchers who’ve made such a transition on websites such as The Versatile PhD and From PhD to Life (for North American profiles), and the Think Ahead Blog (use the hashtag #sheffvista) and Vitae (for UK profiles).

 In summary, while it will depend upon your own career goals as to whether a non-academic route is your Plan A or Plan B, it makes good sense to set some time aside to develop such a plan.
 If you don’t have at least a Plan B, you may find yourself unemployed or having to take low-paid work if you’re unable to secure a permanent lectureship or research position after you complete your PhD.

-To make it easy for you to develop your personal plan, you can follow a four-step postgraduate career transition model, courtesy of Jobs on Toast.
-My blog post kick-start your career planning introduces the model, and later posts are categorised according to which step of the model they fall into.
+To make it easy for you to develop your personal plan, you can follow a five step researcher career transition model, courtesy of Jobs on Toast.
+My blog post the majority of PhDs are switching into careers outside academia introduces the model, and all posts on this site are categorised according to which step of the model they fall into.

 Take action now: Take some time out from your studies to read the career profiles at the links given above.
 Who inspires you the most?